MichelAtieno/Recommendation_System/README.md

 ### Information on Data Analysis and Data Cleaning
-For further reference/insight done on sample data, you can check ou the file here: [Data Cleaning and Analysis](./Data_Analysis.ipynb)
+For further reference/insight done on sample data, you can check the file here: [Data Cleaning and Analysis](./Data_Analysis.ipynb)

 ###  Known bugs